-During March, Women’s History Month, hundreds of events, exhibitions and road trips are highlighting women’s contributions to the making of the United States.
-What follows here are just a few suggestions of where to begin your discovery of women’s amazing achievements.
+Every March, Women’s History Month, hundreds of events, exhibitions and road trips are highlighting women’s contributions to the making of the United States.
+What follows are just a few suggestions of where to begin your discovery of women’s amazing achievements.

 National Park Service – Women’s History Month

-One of the most powerful statues in a town full of them, is the Vietnam Women’s Memorial on the National Mall near the Reflection Pond.
-If you were alive in the ’60s and early ’70s, it is impossible to walk from the Vietnam Veterans Memorial past the Lincoln Memorial to the Vietnam Women’s Memorial without being moved in a very emotional way.
+One of the most powerful statues, in a town full of them, is the Vietnam Women’s Memorial on the National Mall near the Reflection Pond.
+If you were alive in the ’60s and early ’70s, it is impossible to walk from the Vietnam Veterans Memorial, past the Lincoln Memorial to the Vietnam Women’s Memorial without being moved in a very deep emotional way.